Cockapoo life expectancy (Quick Guide)

 Old age

-Once a Cockapoo is about 8 years, he is a senior dog.
+Once a Cockapoo is about eight years old, he is a senior dog.
 Watching your Cockapoo get older may be heartbreaking and heartwarming at the same time.

 The dog is less active and less jumpy.
 His joints and eyesight become weaker.
 He may sleep more.
-Gains weight more as his hair grays.
+He gains weight more as his hair grays.
 His sensitivity to heat and cold increases.

 Learn how to accommodate him when this time comes by;